A shareholder of a company enjoys a number of rights and powers in exchange for their investment in the company.

 - any liability or obligations expressly provided for in the company’s constitution or shareholders agreement; and

-- liability for breach of directors’ duties if shareholders are considered to be directors (for example if shareholders are provided with powers that would ordinarily be exercised by directors).
+- liability for breach of directors’ duties if shareholders are considered to be directors (e.g. if shareholders are provided with powers that would ordinarily be exercised by directors).

-We are able to give you specific advice, tailored to your circumstances, on shareholder rights, classes of shares and shareholders agreements.
-Call LegalVision’s business lawyers on 1300 544 755 to get an obligation-free, fixed-free quote today.
-Alternatively, fill out the form on this page.
+If you want advice on shareholder rights and agreements, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?